- Fine Arts

 7th/8th Orchestra (Meets every other day all year)

-This semester course is meant for intermediate level String, Brass, Woodwind, and Percussion students.
-Students will continue to develop and hone technical abilities, music reading skills, and musical sensibilities.
-This ensemble performs with the Upper School Orchestra in the Winter and Spring Concert, the elementary school tour, and the Spring trip.
+This course is meant for intermediate-level String, Brass, Woodwind, and Percussion students who are interested in playing everything from Beethoven to John Williams.
+Students will begin to develop and hone technical abilities, music reading skills, and musical sensibilities.
+This ensemble performs with the Upper School Orchestra in the Winter and Spring Concerts, the elementary school tour, and the Spring trip!

 7th/8th Grade Drama (Yearlong, twice a week)